 As endotoxins are extremely damaging to the liver, illicit a powerful immune response and lead to systemic inflammation, we want to lower the amount of them in our digestive tract right?
 This is where the raw carrot and coconut oil come in handy.
 The net physiological effect of this recipe is to reduce bacterial endotoxin & oestrogen (as well as other ‘downstream’ stress hormones – aldosterone, serotonin, prolactin, cortisol, etc), and to increase progesterone/testosterone/DHEA/T3 and other ‘youth’ hormones.

 - Coconut oil

-- Peel the carrot to remove outer skin and throw away.
+- Wash the carrot to clean dirt off the outer skin and start peeling/grating.

 - Keep going….